franktranvantu/js-basics/README.md

-JavaScript provides ways to combine two or more strings into a single string, and it's something you'll likely do a lot in programming.

-There are different techniques for combining strings in JavaScript.

-First, learn how to add strings together using a process called "concatenation."
+JavaScript provides a more intuitive way to work with strings with a feature called "template literals."

+Template literals not only make your code more usable and readable, but they also enhance how you work with strings.